Legeind121/BYT-PLTracker/PROJECT_STATUS.md

 **Solutions:**
 1. Create `/images/` directory in project root
-2. Ensure file names match exactly (case-sensitive on Linux/Mac)
+2. Ensure file names match exactly (Windows file names are case-insensitive, but use lowercase for consistency)
 3. Verify paths are relative: `images/logo.png` (not `/images/` or `./images/`)

 #### Issue: Mobile menu not working